School of Journalism, Media and Performance

-Editorial advice to publishers Palgrave Macmillan, Berghahn, Edinburgh University Press, Intellect, Pluto, Routledge and Amsterdam University Press (editor of the series Eastern European Screen Cultures) and journals 'Screen', 'New Cinemas', 'Slavic Review', 'Studies in European Cinema', 'Mortality', 'Adaptation', 'Historical Journal of Film, Radio and Television', 'Tourist Studies', 'Journal of Tourism and Cultural Change',' Feminist Media Studies', 'Women's Studies International Forum', ‘Film-Philosophy’, ‘Home Cultures’ and ‘International Journal of Media & Cultural Politics’.
+Editorial advice to publishers Bloomsbury, Palgrave Macmillan, Berghahn, Edinburgh University Press, Intellect, Pluto, Routledge and Amsterdam University Press (editor of the series Eastern European Screen Cultures) and journals 'Business History', 'Screen', 'New Cinemas', 'Slavic Review', 'Studies in European Cinema', 'Mortality', 'Adaptation', 'Historical Journal of Film, Radio and Television', 'Tourist Studies', 'Journal of Tourism and Cultural Change',' Feminist Media Studies', 'Women's Studies International Forum', ‘Film-Philosophy’, ‘Home Cultures’ and ‘International Journal of Media & Cultural Politics’.

 External Examiner for a film programme at Manchester Metropolitan University and the University of Liverpool